EricLBuehler/xlora/README.md

 # X-LoRA
 Mixture of LoRA Experts: Leverage the power of fine-tuned LoRA experts by employing a mixture of experts, or MoE technique.

-X-LoRA works by learning the alpha scaling values for LoRA adapters, which are frozen.
-These learned alpha values are used to gate the LoRA experts in a dense fashion.
+X-LoRA works by learning scaling values for LoRA adapters.
+These learned scalings values are used to gate the LoRA experts in a dense fashion.
+Additionally, all LoRA adapters and the base model are frozen, allowing efficient fine tuning due to a low parameter count.

 X-LoRA is easily applied to any HuggingFace Transformers model.